AngerSolutions/angersolutions.github.io/rules/readme.md

 * You're encouraged to ask clarifying questions and offer relevant & appropriate comments on the topic we're covering;
 * Keep your microphone muted, unless you're about to say something, to avoid audible distractions.
 * Any disrespect to this group will REQUIRE AN APOLOGY.
-  Disrespect includes any interuption or distraction.
+  Disrespect includes any interruption or distraction.
   If someone is speaking wait until an appropriate moment to offer the apology.
   Absolutely NO THREATS and NO VIOLENCE will be tolerated.
 * Do NOT violate ANY restraining orders or no-contact orders, ever, not even as part of an assignment.